trinhlehainam/Isekaijitaku/Docker/manifests/git/forgejo/RUNNER_SETUP.md

           echo "Testing Node.js environment..."
           node -e "console.log('Hello from Node.js', process.version)"
 ```

+> Note: The first step `Install local root CA` is required when your runner needs to access services using local root CA certificates.
+This ensures that HTTPS connections to local services using custom certificates work properly.

 2. Commit and push this workflow file to your repository
 3. Go to your repository's Actions tab to see the workflow run